 Guys, show on the map the territory occupied by swamps.

-How do you think swamps form?
+How do you think swamps are formed?

 10. Work on the anthology pp. 105-106.
 Reading the text “Where do swamps come from?”